SaidNivek/Game_Glutton/README.md

 I will use the Board Game Geek API to seed my own database with data.
 The API is free to use and does not require any authentication.
 It's docs can be found [here](https://boardgamegeek.com/wiki/page/BGG_XML_API2).

 ## Feasibility Study
+If needed, I will include one here.
+Before I begin with the real coding, I will ensure that I can properly seed a PostrgreSQL database with the data I need from the Board Game Geeks API.
+If not, I will have to switch to using a MERN Stack and not Django

 - **Scope:** What are you planning to build?
 What do you reasonably think you can implement in the time period?